StefanosPoulidis/OS-lab/README.md

 # OS-lab
-my work at the Operating Systems Lab course at NTUA
+my work at the Operating Systems course at NTUA.

 You can find exercises' pronunciations and my solutions to them.